 See also a PDF to TIFF example.

 Weasyprint seems the cleanest.
-It converts HTML+CSS into PDF, and is written in pure python.
-It can be used from the command line or programatically.
+It converts HTML+CSS into PDF, and is written in pure Python.
+It can be used from the command line or programmatically.

 It is based on various libraries but not on a full rendering engine like Blink, Gecko or WebKit.
 The CSS layout engine is written in Python, designed for pagination, and meant to be easy to hack on.